 Financial management can be stressful, and anxiety around money can become a very real pain point for a lot of people.
 Reducing this anxiety is one of the benefits of money management.
-Thirty Mile chooses to highlight this benefit in its logo, connecting their brand with the solution.
+Thirty Mile chooses to highlight this benefit in its logo, connecting its brand with the solution.

 The example of money anxiety is more general.
 But if you work with clients in a specific field, ask yourself what their concerns around money might be.
 What do they worry about that’s specific to their lifestyle?

 6. Hobble Creek Wealth